Video Link: https://vimeo.com/252393576

-Discoveries of memory improvement by stimulating brain cells have led to the realization that overstimulating these pathways can also cause anxiety.
+Research of memory improvement by rousing brain cells has led to the realization that overstimulating these pathways can also cause tension.

-Also, many anti-anxiety drugs in everyday use today have an unpleasant side effect: they also impair memory and learning.
+Also, most anti-anxiety drugs come with a host of unpleasant side effects, and they also impair memory and learning.

-Generally speaking, substances that enhance memory have the risk of increasing anxiety, whereas those that relieve stress pose the threat of reducing memory.
+Quite often, substances that boost memory have the risk of increasing anxiety, whereas those that relieve stress can reduce memory.
 Talk about a vicious circle!

 Where Pregnenolone Fits Into This Apparent Paradox

-Again, there’s remarkably good news that's related to the speed with which pregnenolone acts on nerve cells, and in its role as the “parent” hormone that quickly gives rise to other hormones to counter any adverse effect of overstimulating neuronal pathways.
+Again, there’s exceptionally good news related to the speed with which pregnenolone acts on nerve cells, and in its role as the “parent” hormone that quickly gives rise to other hormones to counter any adverse effect of overstimulating neuronal pathways.

-By providing a reserve of raw material, sufficient pregnenolone levels allow brain cells to manufacture just the right chemical (excitatory or anti-anxiety) at just the moment when each is needed.
+By delivering a reserve of raw material, adequate pregnenolone levels allow brain cells to produce the right chemical (excitatory or anti-anxiety) at the moment when each is needed.